 In our Hyper-Converged design, components are fully distributed and entirely based on commodity hardware with an unprecedented low TCO for the enterprise, on-premises as well as on public clouds.

-Hyper-V, included in Nano Server, is Microsoft’s hypervisor technology, fully integrated in OpenStack thanks to Cloudbase Solutions’s Nova compute driver technology.
+Hyper-V, included in Windows Server, is Microsoft’s hypervisor technology, fully integrated in OpenStack thanks to Cloudbase Solutions’s Nova compute driver technology.
 Hyper-V in Windows Server 2016 includes new unique features like Shielded VMs, Windows Containers and nested virtualization enforcing its leading position in the enterprise market.